 - Side screen safety

-- Pocket screens – where required
+- Pocket screens – where required or requested

 - Emergency opening in the event of a fire or power failure